Top Democrat: Auditor Galloway plans to run for governor

 The St. Louis Post-Dispatch reports that state party Executive Director Lauren Gepford said Galloway is "very serious about the race and is taking steps to assemble a team and the resources it would take to win."

-The 37-year-old Galloway, a Democrat, narrowly won a four-year term as auditor in November after being appointed to the post in 2015.
+The thirty-seven-year-old Galloway, a Democrat, narrowly won a four-year term as auditor in November after being appointed to the post in 2015.
 She would be the first woman elected governor in Missouri.

 Democratic state Sen. Scott Sifton of St. Louis County has said he intends to run.